williamdemeo/Math700Spring2014/README.md

 If you are brand new to Sage, please try the following:

 1. Go to http://www.sagemath.org/ and click [Try Sage Online](http://cloud.sagemath.com/).
-2. [Getting stated using Sage](http://www.sagemath.org/doc/prep/Logging-On.html) explains how to create an account.
+2. [Getting started using Sage](http://www.sagemath.org/doc/prep/Logging-On.html) explains how to create an account.
 3. Check out the [Sage Thematic Tutorials](http://www.sagemath.org/doc/thematic_tutorials/index.html)

 Git and GitHub
 --------------
-In this class, occassionally you will have to submit a homework assigment using [Git][] and [GitHub][].
+In this class, occasionally you will have to submit a homework assignment using [Git][] and [GitHub][].
 These are powerful software services that make it easy to maintain and collaborate on projects.
 You are not expected to have heard of Git or GitHub before this class, and I am more than willing to work with any